 “As more and more countries experience community spread, successful containment at our borders becomes harder and harder… It’s not a question of if this will happen but when this will happen and how many people in this country will have severe illnesses,” Messonier said, as reported by Independent.
 In a phone call with journalists, she recounted how she explained the situation to her kids during breakfast.

-Since no vaccine has been developed, health officials are focusing on three types of interventions — personal, community, and environmental.
+Since no vaccine has been developed, health officials are focusing on three types of interventions — personal, community, and environmental — to protect people from the coronavirus.
 Personal intervention includes keeping oneself clean at all times.
 Community interventions involve changing face-to-face business meetings to Internet conferencing, closing down schools, and experimenting with online classes.
 Environmental interventions are mostly focused on cleaning surfaces.

 Messonier pointed out that everyday life will be disrupted severely as the virus spreads.
 Alex Azar, secretary of the Department of Health and Human Services, believes that Messonier gave the public a glimpse of what could happen in the near future.